spicydonkey/cellml-ga/devlog.md

 Let's probe into the simulation result to see how sparse the solution really is...

 Indeed, the simulation is not sparse enough, but we could do with what we have..?

+### Meeting minutes
+* Disallow user from supplying VE with zero target (cannot implement a satisfactory normalisation yet)
+* Check for chronological ordering of assessment points in XML file
+* Implement ReportStep in CellML API as default
+  * GCD of all timepoints
+* Remove *Block Sampling* feature in GA